Brian Finlay

 Brian Edward Louis Finlay (7 November 1927 – 9 March 1982) was a New Zealand rugby union player.
-Starting out as a mid-field back and progressing to flanker, Finlay represented at a provincial level.
-He played just one match for the New Zealand national side, the All Blacks, a test against the touring British Lions at Carisbrook in 1959, in which he played as a flanker.
+After playing most of his provincial career for Manawatu as a mid-field back, he switched to flanker during the 1958 season, and played his only test for the New Zealand national team, the All Blacks, the following year.
+He retired from playing representative rugby in 1960, having made over 100 first-class appearances.